Oliver Stone

 Born on the Fourth of July – Stone's second antiwar movie

-In 1991 the world had a chance to see the musical biography of The Doors band through Oliver Stone’s eyes.
+In 1991, audiences got to experience The Doors' musical biography through Oliver Stone's vision.
 Val Kilmer plays the lead singer Jim Morrison.

 The Doors: Oliver Stone cast Val Kilmer in the lead singer's role